ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Topology:
 : Topology in this document refers to the network and service topology.
-  Network topology defines how physical or logical nodes, links and interfaces are related and arranged.
-Service topology defines how service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and arranged.
-There are at least 8 types of topologies: point to point, bus, ring, star, tree, mesh, hybrid and daisy chain.
+  A network topology defines how physical or logical nodes, links and interfaces are related and arranged.
+A Service topology defines how service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and arranged.
+: There are several types of topologies: point-to-point, bus, ring, star, tree, mesh, hybrid, and daisy chain.
-  Topologies may be unidirectional or bidirectional (bus, some rings).
+: Topologies may be unidirectional or bidirectional (bus, some rings).

 Multi-layered topology:
 : A multi-layered topology models relationships between different topology layers, where each layer represents a connectivity aspect of the network and services that needs to be configured, controlled and monitored.
-  Each layer of topology has a separate lifecycle.
+  Each topology layer has a separate lifecycle.

 Topology layer:
 : Represents topology at a single layer in the multi-layered topology.